Past due accounts

 - Paying more than one month does not lower next month's payment amount.

-If you make payments for less than the agreed upon amount without prior consultation with SAA, you could be considered in default.
+If you make payments for less than the agreed upon amount without prior approval, you will be considered in default.

 - Default means that you have stopped making monthly payments on time per your agreement with the University.